 As you rinse the quinoa, pay attention to the water–the bubbles are an indication of saponin.
 Rinse until the bubbles disappear.

 You can use a fine sieve to rinse the quinoa.
-Another way to rinse is by using a bowl and your hand (the method I use).
+Another way to rinse is by using a bowl and your hand.
 Rinse the quinoa in a bowl and drain the water using your hand to hold the quinoa in the bowl as you carefully pour the water out.

 Even if you don’t have any issues with saponin, it’s a good idea to rinse quinoa and other saponin-containing foods when you’re serving a crowd.
 You never know how other people may react to saponin.

-Uncooked rolled oats that you see in the grocery store and not the same as raw oats.
+Uncooked rolled oats you see in the grocery store are not the same as raw oats.
 Raw oats come straight from the field with the whole oat plant still intact–kernels, hulls, and stalks.
 Rolled oats, on the other hand, have gone through processing, which includes pre-steam and heat treatments to kill potentially harmful pathogens.
-(2)